 And no, I didn’t buy the magazine for the articles, but they were pretty good.
 Gottfried Helnwein was a regular contributor back then, too — a painter most famous to music crowds for his Scorpions Blackout cover, but a remarkable fine artist.
 Look him up.

 “Runaway,” Bon Jovi.
 Often for those after hours Hardee’s cleanings I’d bring a boom box.
 This was a good time to listen to new music, usually borrowed from Sherri’s neighbor.
 He was an interesting guy.
 He wore new wave pins on one half of his Member’s Only jacket and heavy metal pins on the other.
 Aside from music his only other interests seemed to be Legos and drawing.
 Good kid.
 I hope I can figure out how to introduce him as a character.
+(Note: I found out many years after writing this that he committed suicide.)

 “Mama,” Genesis.
 Sherri and I drove her little brother to their church, where their parents were volunteering at an all you can eat spaghetti feed.
 It was one of those spring evenings in the Piedmont where the sky was clear, the Moon hung big and low, and the humid air felt like a comfortable blanket.
 I loved being out at night, it didn’t matter why: walking, driving, sitting by the pond near my house.
 One of my favorite games on a moonless night was to walk a few hundred yards into the woods and turn off my flashlight — absolute blackness and 120 decibels of sinister sounds.